cometbft/cometbft/docs/data-companion/pruning.md

 initial_block_results_retain_height = 10
 ```

-## Retain Height parameter
+## Retain Height

-The pruning API uses two crucial parameters that allow for efficient data storage management.
-The "block retain height"
+One important concept that can affect the pruning of nodes is the `retain height`.
+The retain height determines the specific
-pruning parameter specifies the height to which the node will preserve blocks.
-It is important to note that this
+height from which the data can be safely deleted from the node's storage.
+By considering the retain height,
-parameter differs from the application block retain height, which the application sets in response to ABCI commit messages.
+nodes can effectively manage their storage usage and ensure that they are only retaining the data that is necessary for

-The node will preserve blocks up to the lowest value between the data companion retain height and the application block retain height.
+their operations.
+This is important because storage space is a finite resource and nodes with limited storage space may

-The "block results retain height" pruning parameter is the second crucial aspect of the pruning API.
+struggle to keep up with the growth of the blockchain.

-This parameter determines the height up to which the node will keep block results.
-By retaining block results to a
+## Pruning Blocks

-certain height, the node can efficiently manage its storage and optimize its performance.
+The pruning service uses the "block retain height" parameter to specify the height to which the node will

-With these two parameters, the pruning service ensures that the node efficiently manages its data storage.
+preserve blocks.
+It is important to note that this parameter differs from the application block retain height, which

-### Block Retain Height
+the application sets in response to ABCI commit messages.

-In order to set the block retain height on the node, you have to enable the privileged services endpoint and the block service in the
+> NOTE: In order to set the block retain height on the node, you have to enable the privileged services endpoint and the block service in the
-configuration as described in the `Privileged Services` section of the [Creating a Data Companion for CometBFT](./quick-start.md).
+configuration as described in section above.

 Once the services are enabled, you can use the Golang client provided by CometBFT to invoke the method that sets the block retain height.